panaxeo/shadow-aar/README.md

 # Shadow AAR

-Gradle plugin to create "fat aar" with support of relocation/shadowing of dependencies.
+Gradle plugin to create "fat aar" with the support of relocation/shadowing of dependencies.

 ## Motivation

 Every developer has to face a problem named "dependency-hell".
-This problem occurs when you are updating some library/dependency in your project, but you found 2 or more libraries that are incompatible with each other due to their shared dependency.<br>
+This problem occurs when you are updating a library/dependency in your project but find 2 or more libraries that are incompatible with each other due to their shared dependency.<br>
-One (and optimal) solution is to find compatible version of these libraries.
-But sometimes you are not able to, or you are waiting too long for library team to update their code.<br>
+One (and also the optimal) solution is to find a compatible version of these libraries.
+However, sometimes you are not able to, or you have to wait too long for the library team to update their code.<br>
-For Java world using JAR dependencies, there is known solution to use [ShadowJar](https://github.com/GradleUp/shadow) to embed shadowed/relocated versions of libraries to avoid collision with library versions or class implementations.
-But that could not be used for Android AAR packages.<br>
+In the Java world using JAR dependencies, there is a known solution: to use [ShadowJar](https://github.com/GradleUp/shadow) to embed shadowed/relocated versions of libraries to avoid collision with library versions or class implementations.
+But that cannot be used for Android AAR packages.<br>
-We found multiple plugins to tried to do shadowing upon AARs but are not complete or fix only partial problems.<br>
+We tried multiple plugins to do shadowing upon AARs.
+However, they are incomplete or the problem only partially.<br>
-Therefor we try to bring general solution to fix this problem (we hope) for all AAR requirements.
+Therefore, we devised a general solution to fix this problem (we hope) for all AAR requirements.

 ## How to use

-This guide provides steps how to use plugin in gradle project with root and submodule project.
+This guide provides steps to using the plugin in gradle projects with root and submodule projects.
 This structure is typically used for Android projects.
-If you are using this plugin in 'flat' or 'multi-project' structure, steps may differ.
+If you are using this plugin in 'flat' or 'multi-project' structure, the steps may differ.

 ### Step 1: Add dependency on plugin

-Add `classpath` dependency to your `build.gradle` in root project:
+Add `classpath` dependency to your `build.gradle` in the root project:

 ```groovy
 buildscript {